 Overview: Employers need to know how to identify and respond to harassment based on sexual orientation.
 Although it is not explicitly protected under Title VII, it is advisable for employers to treat sexual orientation as a protected class.
-Further, many state and local laws do treated sexual orientation and gender identity as protected classes.
+Further, many state and local laws do treated sexual orientation as a protected class.
 Sexual orientation discrimination can involve the use of offensive names such as "fag", "fairy" or "dyke" as well as the use of stereotypes regarding gays, lesbians and transgender persons.

 Author: Beth Zoller, JD, Legal Editor

 HR guidance regarding sexual orientation harassment and creating effective workplace strategies to prevent it.